zverok/grok-shan-shui/day11.md

 var if_ = (condition, action) => condition ? action() : undefined
 ```

-Which makes the bottom part of the funcion (rail & roof) into this:
+Which makes the bottom part of the function (rail & roof) into this:
 ```js
   // make walls, then...
   if_(has_rails, ()=>